iamkroot/trakt-scrobbler/README.md

 		3. Edit the `scripts/trakt_scrobbler.plist` file to add the correct folder path of the project.
 		4. `cp scripts/trakt_scrobbler.plist ~/Library/LaunchAgents/`
 		5. `launchctl load ~/Library/LaunchAgents/trakt_scrobbler.plist`
-5. The program will now autostart at boot, so you'll have to **restart** your PC once to get it working!
-(Protip for linux peeps: You can run `systemctl --user start trakt-scrobbler` just this once and skip the restart.
-It is not required every time.)
-6. To enable notification support on Linux/MacOS, the dbus libraries need to be installed.
+5. To enable notification support on Linux/MacOS, the dbus libraries need to be installed.
 	- Ubuntu: `apt install python3-dbus`
 	- MacOS: `brew install dbus`
+6. Follow the instructions for the first run to complete the setup.

-### Running
+### First Run
+1. Open a terminal/command prompt and change the directory to installation folder.
+	- Linux: `$HOME/.local/trakt-scrobbler`
+	- MacOS: Currently, it is inside git clone directory, under `trakt_scrobbler` (Notice the `_`).
+	- Windows: Press `Win` + `R` and enter `%APPDATA%\trakt-scrobbler`.
-For the first run, type `pipenv run python main.py`  *inside the installation directory* (not the clone location) to start the program.
+2. Type `pipenv run python main.py` to start the program.
 You will be prompted to authorize the program to access the Trakt.tv API.
 Follow the steps on screen to finish the process.
 In the future, the script will run on computer boot, without any need for human intervention.
+3. Reboot.

 That's it!
 Now the program will automatically monitor the enabled players for media information, and scrobble the relevant details to Trakt.